adform/adform-tracking-ios-sdk/README.md

 github "adform/protobuf-ios"
 ```

-* Our SDK and Protocol Buffers library are distributed as a static framework.
-Therefore, you should not add it them input/output files in Carthage copy-frameworks Build Phase.
+* Our SDK and Protocol Buffers library are distributed as static frameworks.
+Therefore, you should not add them to input/output files in Carthage copy-frameworks Build Phase.

 For more information about Carthage visit [Carthage site](https://github.com/Carthage/Carthage).